Data-Science-II/project1-MingyuSun-ShubhangiRai/README.md

 We also provide an alternative way to do feature selection with SequentialFeatureSelector from mlxtend.feature_selection, though Mingyu didn't try this out due to the mlxtend package.

 The Third part was written by Shubhangi Rai

+As for the report, the current report is from Mingyu Sun, Shubhangi Rai will add the analysis with